FAQs

 My approach to interviewing people connects to my approach to teaching which connects to the way I approach art-making and songwriting.
 It’s curiosity.
 It’s asking questions.
 It’s patience.
 It’s my stance of openness and compassion.
 It’s exploration and perpetually complicating and simplifying, back and forth, loopdity loop, linking ideas, constantly learning and gathering observations, connecting new dots to old ones, finding synthesis.

-You can read more about the interdisciplinary nature of my work in my Chicken Doodle Soup post, “Embracing My Interdisciplinary Intricacies.”
+You can read more about the multidisciplinary nature of my work in my Chicken Doodle Soup post, “Mid-Leap, an Open Space for Art.”